 Fees and Rates

-There is no application fee or origination fee when you apply for a loan through U.S. Bank.
+There is no application fee or origination fee when you apply for a mortgage loan through U.S. Bank.

 You will have to pay closing costs just as you would with most other lenders, which include things like the appraisal fee, credit report charge, and title attorney fees.

 Mortgage rates change daily and are determined by a number of other factors as well, including your loan type and credit score.
-You can check U.S. Bank’s mortgage rates page for their most current advertised rates and APRs.
+You can check U.S. Bank’s mortgage rates page for their most current advertised interest rates and APRs.

-They break it down for each loan type so you can get an idea of how rates change based on the kind of loan you hope to qualify for.
-Then, you can reach out to U.S. Bank to find out what you qualify for and how you can lock in a particular rate.
+They break it down for each loan type so you can get an idea of how interest rates change based on the kind of loan you hope to qualify for.
+Then, you can reach out to U.S. Bank to find out what you qualify for and how you can lock in a particular interest rate.

-U.S. Bank’s Mortgage Process
+U.S. Bank’s Application Process

-You can first fill out a pre-approval form to get a letter for your home purchase offer and determine how much of a loan you can expect to qualify for.
+You can first fill out a pre-approval form to get a letter for your new home purchase offer and determine how much of a loan you can expect to qualify for.
 You simply need to submit your name, address, annual household income, and monthly household debt costs.
 You don’t have to do this step if you don’t want to, but it can be helpful, especially if you just started house hunting.

-Once you’re under contract on your new house, you can complete the actual mortgage application.
+Once you’re under contract on your new house, you can complete the actual application.
 This involves uploading documents and information they’ll need in underwriting, including:

 - Addresses from last two years, including landlord information